womenhackfornonprofits/whfnp-content-api/README.md

 # WHFNP Content API

-Content API for the WHFNP Website &amp; CMS.
+Content API and CMS for Women Hack for Non-Profits.

+API home and documentation: {your URL}
+CMS home: {your URL}/admin
+Current API version root: {your URL}/api/v1

 ## Setup